 While the Company has invested significantly to scale its cultivation operations, management believes that unbranded wholesale cannabis flower prices are being negatively impacted by continued competition from the illicit market and commoditization as production capacity increases across California.
-As such, scale alone will not be sufficient to mitigate this risk and developing trusted branded products will be necessary to retain customer loyalty, grow market share, and protect operating margins as the wholesale price of unbranded flower decreases.
+As such, scale alone will not be sufficient to mitigate this risk.
+It will be necessary to develop trusted, branded products to grow market share and retain customer loyalty.
+Improving quality and yields will further protect operating margins as the wholesale price of unbranded flower and trim fluctuates.
 For this reason, the Company will consider investment opportunities to enhance its branded product offerings.

-In addition, StateHouse recognizes that consumer purchasing habits are gradually trending in favor of manufactured products over flower and expects this trend to continue as new product categories are created and existing manufactured products are improved.
-Given this trend for manufactured and branded products, the Company will prioritize development of manufactured products under its own brands, offered for sale through its own retail operations as well as through other Retailers in the state of California.
+In addition, the Company recognizes that consumer purchasing habits are gradually trending in favor of manufactured products over flower and expects this trend to continue as new product categories are created and existing manufactured products are improved.
+Given the trend in favor of manufactured and branded products, the Company intends to prioritize the development of manufactured products under its own brands that are offered for sale through its own retail operations as well as through other Retailers in California.

-Strategic acquisitions
+Strategic Acquisitions

-StateHouse continues to pursue growth opportunities to expand its presence in the California cannabis market.
+The Company will continue to explore additional acquisitions that help the Company achieve its strategic initiatives and increase market share in the California cannabis market.
 The Company intends to make announcements on potential acquisitions if any material definitive agreements are reached with interested parties.